-Keeping the collective coupling $g\sqrt{N}$ can be experimentally measured~\cite{schwennicke2024extracting}; therefore, in our analysis, we treat it as a finite constant.
-A consequence of this constraint is that taking the limit $N\rightarrow\infty$ is equivalent to taking $g\rightarrow 0$, which leads to the dismissal of the aforementioned $\mathcal{O}(1/N)$ non-linearities.
-Hence only the molecular linear susceptibility $\chi^{(1)}(\omega)$ -- which is proportional to the two-point correlation function of the molecules and is therefore harmonic -- contributes to the polaritonic response (see Section~\ref{sec:impurity_model}).~\cite{yuen2023linear}.
-This approximation, which we refer to as zeroth-order CUT-E, is valid for Eqs.~\ref{eq:absorption}-\ref{eq:reflection} since the photon-photon correlation function decays before fluorescence takes place ($\sim$ ns for the UV-visible and $\sim$ ms for the IR), and Raman and higher order scattering processes are weak compared to absorption.
-Other phenomena such as ultrafast polariton photochemistry occur before high-order bath correlation functions become relevant~\cite{makri1999linear}, hence these processes are also well approximated within this limit \cite{dutta2024thermal,perez2023frequency}.
-At long times when $\mathcal{O}(1/N)$ processes begin to play an important role, the $N\rightarrow\infty$ approximation is no longer valid and non-trivial polaritonic effects become relevant.
-Examples of these ``$1/N$ effects'' are relaxation from dark states back to polariton states via radiative pumping and vibrational relaxation (see Fig.~\ref{fig:cute}b), which we discuss in Secs. \ref{sec:beyond_filtering} we discuss how these quantum effects are modified by collective strong coupling and when they can also be described as optical filtering.
+The collective coupling $g\sqrt{N}$ can be experimentally measured~\cite{schwennicke2024extracting}; therefore, in our analysis, we treat it as a finite constant.
+A consequence of this constraint is that taking the limit $N\rightarrow\infty$ is equivalent to taking $g\rightarrow 0$.
+In this limit, the previously mentioned $\mathcal{O}(1/N)$ non-linearities can be neglected.
+Hence only the molecular linear susceptibility $\chi^{(1)}(\omega)$ -- which is proportional to the two-point correlation function of the molecules and is therefore harmonic -- contributes to the polaritonic response (see Section~\ref{sec:impurity_model})~\cite{yuen2023linear}.
+This approximation, referred to as zeroth-order CUT-E, is valid for Eqs.~\ref{eq:absorption}-\ref{eq:reflection} since the photon-photon correlation function decays in an ultrafast timescale before fluorescence takes place ($\sim$ ns for the UV-visible and $\sim$ ms for the IR), and Raman and higher order scattering processes are weak compared to absorption.
+Other phenomena such as ultrafast polariton photochemistry should also be well approximated within this limit for the most part~\cite{dutta2024thermal,perez2023frequency}.
+At long times when $\mathcal{O}(1/N)$ processes begin to play an important role, the $N\rightarrow\infty$ approximation is no longer valid and quantum electrodynamics becomes relevant.
+Examples of these ``$1/N$ effects'' are relaxation from dark states back to polariton states via radiative pumping and vibrational relaxation (see Fig.~\ref{fig:cute}b).
+In Sec. \ref{sec:beyond_filtering} we discuss how these quantum effects are modified by collective strong coupling and when they can also be described as optical filtering.